-The mean FEI is 0.51 (figure 4 and table 1) and more interesting features develop as we decompose FEI into the three domains.
-Individuals are more likely, on average, to experience fragility via human security and economic inclusion, with mean values of 0.53 and 0.56 respectively, compared to social cohesion, which has mean values of 0.36.
+The Fragility Exposure Index (FEI) takes a value between 0 and 1 for each individual, where a value of zero (0) means not fragile and one (1) being fully fragile.
+The mean FEI is 0.51 (Figure 3 and Table 1) and more interesting features develop as we decompose FEI into the three domains.
+Individuals are more likely, on average, to experience fragility via human security and economic inclusion, with mean values of 0.53 and 0.56, respectively, compared to social cohesion, which has a mean value of 0.34.
 Second, the median is very close to that of the mean for each of the domains in general and particularly for the economic inclusion and social cohesion domains, suggesting that outliers have negligible effects on our comparisons.